icopy-site/awesome-cn/docs/awesome/awesome-generative-ai.md

 - [Anyword](https://anyword.com/) - Anyword's AI writing assistant generates effective copy for anyone.
 - [Contenda](https://contenda.co/) - Create the content your audience wants, from content you've already made.
 - [Hypotenuse AI](https://www.hypotenuse.ai/) - Turn a few keywords into original, insightful articles, product descriptions and social media copy.
-- [Lavender](https://www.lavender.ai/) - Lavender email assistent helps you get more replies in less time.
+- [Lavender](https://www.lavender.ai/) - Lavender email assistant helps you get more replies in less time.
 - [Lex](https://lex.page/) - A word processor with artificial intelligence baked in, so you can write faster.
 - [Jenni](https://jenni.ai/) - Jenni is the ultimate writing assistant that saves you hours of ideation and writing time.
 - [LAIKA](https://www.writewithlaika.com/) - LAIKA trains an artificial intelligence on your own writing to create a personalised creative partner-in-crime.